Richmond (Surrey) (UK Parliament constituency)

 Richmond (1918–1983) was a parliamentary constituency centred on the town of Richmond.
 The seat mirrored for its first 47 years a small northern projection of Surrey (between Middlesex and the County of London).
 For the final 18 years its area, in local government, fell into the new county of Greater London.

 Each winning candidate was a Unionist or from the allied Conservative Party.

-Formally and informally on a local basis Richmond constituency; national publications usually added a reference to Surrey to distinguish Richmond (Yorks) (UK Parliament constituency) (1585–present).
+Formally and informally on a local basis Richmond constituency; national publications usually added a reference to Surrey to distinguish Richmond (Yorks) (UK Parliament constituency) (1585–2024).

 History

 The constituency was created by the Representation of the People Act 1918 for the 1918 general election.
 The area had been roughly the northern part of Kingston (also in Surrey).

 From April 1965 the constituency formed part of Greater London.
 It was the eastern half of the London Borough of Richmond upon Thames.
 The Second Periodical Review of the Parliamentary Boundary Commission for England in 1969 formally made "a slight modification in the names to conform with our policy of using the London borough name as a prefix", so that the constituency was formally known as 'Richmond upon Thames, Richmond'.
 Due to its prolix this was never used in the popular press.
 No boundary changes were made.

 The seat was abolished for the 1983 general election; replaced by Richmond and Barnes which took in a small part of former Middlesex, the local government electoral ward of East Twickenham.